How to say “bitter” in Japanese

 - koi – 濃い (こい) : an i-adjective meaning ‘thick’ in Japanese.

 This is a typical usage of “nigakute”.
 In the example, it has the smooth connection with “koi”.
-When we want to use “nigai” before another adjective with a smooth connection, its te form is very useful.
+When we want to use “nigai” in front of another adjective like this, its te form is very useful to make a smooth connection.

 Below are the definition and meaning of “nigakereba”.

-- nigakereba – 苦ければ (にがければ) : the ba form of “nigai”, working to make a conditional clause in a sentence with the meaning of ‘bitter’ in Japanese.
+- nigakereba – 苦ければ (にがければ) : the ba form of “nigai”, which makes a conditional clause in a sentence with meaning ‘bitter’ in Japanese.

 Grammatically, “nigakereba” consists of the following two parts: